-Our top two customers, CMO and CPT, together with their respective affiliates, accounted for approximately 58.9% and 16.2%, respectively, of our revenues in 2005 and for approximately 55.0% and 12.4%, respectively, of our revenues in 2006.
+Our top two customers, CMO and CPT, together with their respective affiliates, accounted for approximately 58.9% and 16.2%, respectively, of our revenues in 2006.
 The loss of either CMO or CPT as our customer or a sharp reduction in sales to either customer would have a significant negative impact on our business.
 As further discussed below, our sales to these customers are made pursuant to standard purchase orders rather than contracts.
 These customers may cancel or reduce orders more readily than if we had long-term purchase commitments from them.
 In the event of a cancellation or reduction of an order, we would likely not be able to reduce operating expenses sufficiently so as to minimize the impact of the lost revenues.
 In the alternative, we may have excess inventory that we cannot sell, which would harm our operating results.
 We expect our reliance on sales to CMO and CPT and their respective affiliates to continue in the foreseeable future.
 Therefore, our operating results will likely continue to depend on sales to a relatively small number of customers, as well as on the ability of such customers to sell products that incorporate our products.